-Making granola bars from scratch is easy to do, and so much healthier than the store-bought version.
-You can also customize to your tastes.
+Making granola bars from scratch is easy to do, and so much healthier than the store-bought bars.
+You can also customize it to your tastes.

 Tyler was so excited to help me with this and has had a few of them already today!
-He loves to help pour things in the mixing bowl, mix, and he even helped spread the granola out in the pan before we baked them.
+He loves to help pour things into the mixing bowl and mix, and he even helped spread the granola out in the pan before we baked them.
 He really wanted to use his oven mitts to help get them out of the oven.
 I had to draw the line there!!
 At least for now.

-We used to buy granola bars at the store often because they are great for a quick breakfast or to send in the boy’s lunch boxes.
+We used to buy chocolate chip granola bars (Chewy Bar brand) at the grocery store often because they are great for a quick breakfast, to send in the boy’s lunch boxes, or as a quick and portable snack.
 But they always come individually wrapped meaning it creates a lot of waste.

 Not to mention the unnecessary ingredients in the store-bought granola bars.
 When I make granola bars at home, I can control exactly what ingredients go into them.
 And I can also store them in our own containers to get out one at a time as we need them.